-More and more people are recognizing the benefits of meditation, which can fight off mental stress and improve your mood.
-Moreover, anyone can meditate in any place they may find themselves in their daily lives.
+More and more people recognize the benefits of meditation, which can fight off mental stress and improve your mood.
+Moreover, anyone can meditate in any place they may find themselves in their daily lives…even an outdoor space/

-To further enhance your meditation sessions though, you may want to create a devoted area outside, where the soothing qualities of nature can help you more effectively find the controlled calm you seek.
+To further enhance your meditation sessions, outside of taking a meditation retreat, you may want to create a devoted area outside, where the soothing qualities of nature can help you more effectively find the controlled calm you seek.

 Here’s how to create an outdoor meditation space right in your own backyard.